 After my diagnosis and some research, I realized that what I was experiencing had historical context.
-With references as early as the middle ages and throughout different parts of the globe, from Newfoundland to Nigeria, people had hallucinations that precipitated sleep paralysis during a visit from an “Old Hag.”2
+With references as early as the middle ages and throughout different parts of the globe, I saw that people had hallucinations that precipitated sleep paralysis during a visit from an “Old Hag.”

 Demon bunny in my hypnagogic hallucination

 My other recurring visual hallucination is more of the hypnagogic variety.
 The visual tormentor of my wake to dream moments is none other than an albino demon bunny with red eyes.